olijaun/idontbyte/_posts/2020-03-22-eventsourcing-implementation-approaches.md

 There is significant interest today in Reactive Systems and reactive Programming.
 I'm not qualified to make any statements about how they perform etc. At least from theoretical standpoint they may perform better -- at least in certain cases and depending on the definition of "performance".
 Messaging etc. are definitely an overhead when compared to direct method invocations.
 But as soon as you need scalability and high throughput the Reactive Approach gets more interesting.

-From a programmers standpoint the classic approach looks probably more familiar.
-The main work was to implement the basic framework we build around Akka in order to achieve a Clean Architecture.
+From a programmers standpoint the classic approach looks probably more familiar and testing is simpler.

+In respect to the reactive appraoch the main work was to implement the basic framework we build around Akka in order to achieve a Clean Architecture.
 For me it was difficult to get into the message driven and asynchronous thinking.
 Also testing of such systems is not simple and you have to get accustomed first.
 Now that we have this framework we can focus on business features.
 Also as you can see in the code snippet some thing even get simpler.